Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 What causes suicidal feelings?

-Research shows that young people who take their own life are more likely to have a history of self-harm, but self-harm is not necessarily a sign of feeling suicidal.
+Suicidal thoughts can be linked to feeling depressed or managing mental illnesses.
+It can appear when you’re stressed, feeling pressure or have gone through trauma.
+We know that young people who take their own lives are more likely to have self-harmed in the past, but self-harm is not necessarily a sign of feeling suicidal.

 Just know that sometimes we want a bad period of life to end rather than life itself.